Amy Zerner and Monte Farber: Fashion

-Zerner's interest in fashion design dated back to her youth; as a young adult, she continued to work with designs for accessories and props for the theatre.
+Zerner's interest in fashion design dated back to her youth.
+As a young adult, she continued to work with designs for accessories and props for the theatre.
 Following the awarding of her NEA grant, she moved into applying the same painting and construction techniques she used for her tapestries to articles of clothing.
-Zerner found that a particularly suitable medium for this style was the Tibetan panel coat of the style used for religious ceremonies; the central panel of the coat was ideal for decoration with silks, brocades, and other fabrics to compose metaphysical images.
-In 1999, after being approached by New York-based Bergdorf Goodman, Zerner was commissioned to produce 6 such pieces.
-This was followed by an order for 50 more by Bergdorf Goodman's parent firm, Neiman Marcus, centering on depictions of goddesses and mythological themes.
+Zerner utilized the Tibetan panel coat in the style used for religious ceremonies; the central panel of the coat was ideal for decoration with silks, brocades, and other fabrics to compose metaphysical images.
+In 1999, after being approached by New York-based Bergdorf Goodman, Zerner was commissioned to produce several pieces.
 Subsequently, Zerner continued to produce art coats for Bergdorf Goodman and on commission from clients, with custom couture produced for Simon Kirke, Patti LaBelle, Oprah Winfrey, Shirley MacLaine, and Elizabeth Taylor.
-Zerner has also produced jewelry for Bergdorf Goodman, with examples worn by Rihanna and Kylie Jenner.
+Zerner has also produced jewelry for Bergdorf Goodman worn by Rihanna and Kylie Jenner.